 1.2 Consumer Protections.
-Do the laws of England & Wales (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; (c) permit consumers to cancel receivables for a specified period of time; or (d) provide other noteworthy rights to consumers with respect to receivables owing by them?
+Do the laws of England & Wales: (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; (c) permit consumers to cancel receivables for a specified period of time; or (d) provide other noteworthy rights to consumers with respect to receivables owing by them?

-Consumer credit loans are regulated by the Consumer Credit Act 1974 ("CCA 1974"), as amended by the Consumer Credit Act 2006 ("CCA 2006").
+Consumer credit loans are regulated by the Consumer Credit Act 1974, as amended by the Consumer Credit Act 2006 and the implementation of the Consumer Credit Directive in 2010 (together the "CCA").
 There is no maximum interest rate set out by the legislation.
 It is unlikely that courts will find interest rates unfair unless they are clearly excessive.

-There is a statutory right to interest on late payments, but this does not apply to consumer credit agreements.
+There is a statutory right to interest on late payments but this does not apply to consumer credit agreements.